 How do I choose which ABC to serve?

-Look at the ABC profiles and consider one that sounds most interesting to you.
+Look at the government agencies, boards or commissions profiles and consider one that sounds most interesting to you.
 Think about whether your knowledge, skills and interests fit with the membership criteria.
 Also think about whether you will be able to meet the anticipated time commitments.

 You will be invited to indicate your preferred ABCs on your application.